 A new development application calls for the single largest townhouse and rowhouse project on Vancouver’s Cambie Street Corridor to date.
 And it is slated to be the first major townhouse project of many for its immediate area.

 Simcic Uhrich Architects is calling for nine blocks of a variety of two-storey and three-storey buildings, replacing seven single-family dwellings at 628 West 28th Avenue — between Ash Street and Heather Avenue, located immediately east of BC Children’s Hospital and one block west of Cambie Street.

 - See also:

->

-> A single underground level contains 59 vehicle parking stalls and 112 secure bike parking spaces.
+A single underground level accessed from the laneway creates 63 vehicle parking stalls and 145 bike parking spaces.